 Sporting Challenges

 The “Integration through Sport” programme is funded jointly by the German Olympic Sports Confederation (DOSB) and the Federal Office for Migration and Refugees.
 It acknowledges how migration enriches Germany’s sporting landscape.
 The DOSB is an umbrella organisation for sport in Germany and claims to be the largest civilian movement in the country.
 It funds both elite and mass participation sports.
-The German Football Association (DFB), which has 7.2 million members, is part of the DOSB.
+The German Football Association (DFB), which has around 7.7 million members, is part of the DOSB.

 Voluntary work with refugees

 The Federal Government Federal Government The Federal Government and cabinet is made up of the Federal Chancellor and the Federal Ministers.
-While the Chancellor holds the power to issue directives, the ministers have departmental powers, meaning that they independently run their respective ministries in the framework of those directives… Read more › has joined forces with the DFB and the DFB’s Edigius Braun Foundation to set a further integration initiative in motion.
+While the Chancellor holds the power to issue directives, the ministers have departmental powers, meaning that they independently run their respective ministries in the framework of those directives… Read more › has joined forces with the DFB and the DFB’s Egidius Braun Foundation to set a further integration initiative in motion.
 This supports activities such as projects to integrate refugees into sport.
-The German national football team is supporting the “1:0 für ein Willkommen” project (1:0 for a welcome) and its successor project, “2:0 für ein Willkommen”.
-Since 2015 these projects have provided financial support to over 3,700 clubs for their voluntary work with refugees.
+The Bundesliga is the shining light in German sport.
+As the top flight of German football, it is considered one of the most competitive leagues.
+Germany’s national men’s and women’s teams are among the most successful teams in the world.
+Alongside football, popular sports in Germany include gymnastics, athletics and handball.

 The Stiftung Deutsche Sporthilfe has played a major role in much of Germany’s sporting success through its support for around 4,000 athletes each year.
 Another major area of its work concerns supporting and funding athletes with disabilities.
 Such sportswomen and men from Germany have enjoyed high levels of success in international competition and the Paralympics.